Allegations of Sexual Harassment in the Workplace: No, HR Didn’t Fail. WE did!

 How Can We Help?

 Simply launching an updated series of videos is not—could never be—the sole solution.
-Still, it is a process we started at the beginning of 2017, and we can’t help but feel that our new anti-harassment content release in December (and more coming this month) is timely and fortunate.
+Still, it is a process we started at the beginning of 2017, and we can’t help but feel that our newest and ongoing anti-harassment content is timely and fortunate.
 Use our compliance videos to start the dialog.
 It is possible to eliminate sexual harassment in your workplace.

-And so, with our help, we ask that you consider some of our updated content, available with a full-featured, full-library, free trial of our HSI LMS:
+And so, with our help, we ask that you consider some of our updated content, available with a free trial of our HSI LMS:

 - Anti-Harassment for Everyone